felixplasser/theodore-qc/docs/docs/_sources/program_specific_information.rst.txt

 ::

     state_analysis    true

-option.
+    gui               2

+options.
 In this case, TheoDORE can read the transition density matrices and do the full analysis.

 libwfa
 ______
 It is also possible to parse generic ``libwfa`` output by using the libwfa keyword.
+This can be used for EOM-CC calculations.

 Columbus
 ~~~~~~~~